-The Lions club of Buderim is instrumental as the prime motivational force behind the “Walk to School Program” at Buderim Mountain State School, Chancellor State College, Brightwater State School, Mooloolaba State School and Sienna Catholic Primary School.
+The Lions club of Buderim is instrumental as the prime motivational force behind the “Walk to School Program” at Buderim Mountain State School, Chancellor State College, and Mooloolaba State School.

-Operated by Buderim Lions, this major project is supported by Sunshine Coast Council, Queensland Police Service, plus enlists the help of parents and various other interested community members such as Neighbourhood Watch.
+Operated by Buderim Lions, this major project is supported by Sunshine Coast Council, Queensland Police Service, and its volunteer members,supported by parents and interested community members.

-In addition to covering insurance insurance, the Lions Club of Buderim seeks sponsors, which ensure the ongoing funding for the project.
-The Club has warmly welcomed the HERITAGE BANK in Buderim as a principal ongoing sponsor.
-Queensland State Transport is also enthusiastic in their support and contributed funding, as have the Sunshine Coast Council.
+In addition to covering insurance, the Lions Club of Buderim has an ongoing major sponsor in the Heritage Bank, which ensures the ongoing funding for the project.
+Sunshine Coast Council is also enthusiastic in their support and has contributed funding.

-This formidable team of supporters has seen the project grow from a single walk for the Buderim Mountain State School, to four weekly walks for five large schools.
+Great support has seen the project grow from a single walk for the Buderim Mountain State School, to weekly walks for three large schools.
 Fun and variety for the children is provided through special themed walks.

 Such is the popularity of the Buderim Lions Walk to School Program, there are now hundreds of primary school children enjoying a morning walk to school , taking the weight off our road systems, parents and the neighbourhoods around our school.
 The road safety benefits are enormous.